scroll symbol, Mississippian culture, Moundville, Alabama

 This course provides an introduction to theory and methods in archaeological research, data collection, and analysis.
 The objective is to familiarize you with the strategies that are employed in the investigation of archaeological remains and how these strategies further the aims of an anthropological archaeology.
 Grades will be based on two in-class exams, two section quizzes, and weekly assignments.
 Learn more about the course structure and opportunities in the general syllabus guidelines.

-I have created a course web page for Introduction to Archaeology using the University's Compass program.
-You can access the course web page by logging onto the Compass system, which will display all existing web pages for your courses.
+I have created a course web page for Introduction to Archaeology using the University's Canvas program.
+You can access the course web page by logging onto the Canvas system, which will display all existing web pages for your courses.
 Choose Anth.
 220 from the display list and you can access the course syllabus, assignments, lecture notes and illustrations, extra credit opportunities, practice quizzes, and other online class resources.
-The logon page for Compass is available at:

 Feathered Serpent Pyramid at Teotihuacan